fordesmith/crisp-dna/_docs/how-syncopate-works.md

 -   How happy we are (see [Happiness Index](happiness-index.html))
 -   How happy our customers are. (actually, this point is partly aspirational.
 Our preferred systematic customer satisfaction metric is [Net Promoter Score](http://en.wikipedia.org/wiki/Net_Promoter) for course participants).

-How do we finance the home?
+How we finance our home?
 ---------------------------

 To cover our costs, every Syncopater pays a fixed fee per month + % fee of their revenue.
 The fixed fee is (FIX FEE), and the variable fee is 10%%.
 The fee is intended only to cover our costs, so we adjust it every quarter based on how much money we have in our coffers.
 If we have less than our desired liquidity buffer then we raise the fees, and vice versa.